University of Toronto

 P.hD.
 Research Assistants

 Ali received his BASc degree in Mechanical Engineering from University of Tehran and joined CRL as a master student in September 2014.
-His research consists of formation of particulates in premixed flames using detailed modeling.
-He is currently a PhD student and hold MIE international student fellowship.
+His research consists of the formation of particulates in premixed flames using detailed modeling.
+He is currently a Ph.D. student and holds MIE international student fellowship.

 Muhammad graduated from the NED University of Engineering and Technology with a Bachelor of Engineering in Mechanical & Industrial Engineering in 2009.
 He served as a Lab Engineer/Lecturer at NED University for 2 years where he conducted undergraduate laboratories, delivered lectures and managed projects.He received his Master of Engineering in Mechanical Engineering from the University of Waterloo with the specialization in Green Energy in 2013 followed by a 1 year of experience in an industry before joining the University of Toronto in Fall 2015.
 His current research involves component level study in the development of compression ignition engine that can be fueled with wood pyrolysis oil.
 Moreover, he is also looking towards reducing corrosion and erosion effects through distillation of Wood Pyrolysis Oil.